telerik/ajax-docs/controls/chat/overview.md

 # RadChat Overview

-**RadChat** for ASP.NET AJAX is a control powered by the Kendo UI Chat widget.
-The control allows for integration with any Bot framework, due to its simplicity, flexible API and customizable templates.
-RadChat is available as of **R2 2018**.
+**RadChat** for ASP.NET AJAX is a control is a server-side wrapper of the Kendo UI Chat widget.
+The control allows for integration with any Bot framework, due to its simplicity, flexible API and customizable templates. **RadChat** is available as of **R2 2018**.

 >caption **Figure 1**: A simple RadChat message flow.